 Overview

-• a solid grasp of key concepts in poverty, land, agrarian reform, ecosystem management and climate change;
+- Build a solid understanding of key concepts in poverty, land, agrarian reform, ecosystem management, and climate change.

-• critical engagement with land and related policies in Southern Africa and interventions in students’ professional contexts;
+- Get ahead in your profession by learning historically accurate and timely critical engagement with land and related policies in Southern Africa to make real-time interventions in your context.

 LAS711